laranea/ShodanPy/README.md

 ###Search Module

+This can take any parameter(server type, product ID, service name, port, ........) and gives information about all possible systems connected to the internet with relation to the search field.

 ![screen shot 2016-10-12 at 2 16 57 am](https://cloud.githubusercontent.com/assets/20644368/19289083/a4356662-9026-11e6-8995-406ecdf5b3c8.png)

 ###Host Module

+This takes an IP address as input and prints all relevant data corresponding to that particular IP address.

 ![screen shot 2016-10-12 at 2 15 36 am](https://cloud.githubusercontent.com/assets/20644368/19289047/77a2e1f6-9026-11e6-90f8-47c49467a672.png)